 Grand Wash Trail

-This trail is an easy 4.5-miles round-trip and follows a river bed through some immense canyon walls dropping you out to Highway 24.
+This trail is an easy 4.5-miles round-trip short walk and follows a river bed through some immense canyon walls dropping you out to Highway 24.
 So, you can start this trail from either the scenic drive or Highway 24, because you are going to go back and forth.

 Depending on the time of year, there are various wildflowers growing along the wash as well as different lizards scurrying around.
 From here you can also hike to Cassidy Arch (see Difficult Hikes, below).